risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/k8s-cluster-scaling/" />
 </head>

-This article describes adaptive parallelism as the default scaling policy for all new streaming jobs starting from v1.7 in RisingWave.
-With adaptive parallelism, the system will automatically adjust parallelism to leverage added CPU cores or nodes in the cluster, ensuring optimal utilization of resources.
+This article describes adaptive parallelism as the default scaling mode for all new streaming jobs starting from v1.7 in RisingWave.
+With adaptive parallelism, the system will automatically adjust parallelism to leverage added CPU cores or nodes in the cluster, ensuring optimal resource utilization.

-## Scaling policies
+## Scaling mode

-RisingWave supports **adaptive parallelism** and **fixed parallelism** for **tables**, **materialized views**, and **sinks**.
+RisingWave supports adaptive parallelism and fixed parallelism for tables, materialized views, and sinks.

-- **Adaptive parallelism (recommended)**
+- Adaptive parallelism (recommended)

     Adaptive parallelism is the **default** setting for newly created streaming jobs since v1.7.
 In this mode, RisingWave automatically adjusts parallelism to utilize all CPU cores across the compute nodes in the cluster.
 When nodes are added or removed, parallelism adjusts accordingly based on the current number of CPU cores.

     To modify the scaling policy to adaptive parallelism, use the SQL command: